moderndatacompany/dataos.info/docs/learn_new/understand_data_products/index.md

 - Serving as foundational datasets for further processing.

 <aside class= "callout">
-🗣️ Source-aligned data products represent data as it is in the operational system with minimal transformation.
+🗣️ Source-aligned Data Products represent data as it is in the operational system with minimal transformation.
 </aside>

 #### **Consumer-aligned Data Products or Model-First Data Products**